adamsmithdev/persuit/README.md

 # 🧾 Job Tracker (WIP)

-A simple full-stack job application tracker built with Next.js, Tailwind CSS, Prisma, and OAuth authentication (GitHub & Google).
+A comprehensive job application tracker built with Next.js, Tailwind CSS, Prisma, and OAuth authentication (GitHub & Google).

-You can add, edit, and manage job applications with status tracking and notes — all tied to your authenticated account.
+Track job applications with detailed information including salary ranges, company details, contact information, and deadlines — all tied to your authenticated account.

 > This app is a work in progress.
 More features and polish are coming soon!